 After discussing Elijah’s life and miraculous adventures (through a series of lessons or just one or two), it’s plain to see what an amazing figure he was in God’s word.
 But he knew that he would not be around forever and eventually had to hand off his duties to someone else.
-In this lesson, we see him turn over the responsibility to Elijah and then take off to heaven, away to the sky without having to die.
+In this lesson, we see him turn over the responsibility to Elisha and then take off to heaven, away to the sky without having to die.
 This Bible story would be a perfect lesson for Sunday School or a Family Discipleship setting.

 Lesson focus: Everything comes to an end, but GOD is everlasting and faithful and will make sure we are always in good hands and leadership.

 Target Audience: Kindergarten-6th Grade (adaptable older or younger)

 Materials Needed: Small paper plates or cardboard made to look like steering wheels, craft captions, string, decorative materials (markers, stickers, etc.).

 Optional Coloring Sheet: The picture above is from our Elijah Coloring Pages.

 Bible Lesson Opening:

 Chariot race and off into the sky…take students outside for a couple of simple games.
 Start out with a “chariot race” where kids are working in teams of three.
 Two students are in the back holding one hand on the shoulder of the student in front.
 All three must gallop around the playing area to “race” their chariots.
 With older students, you may be able to hold a piggyback race or have them link arms underneath a third person to carry them around.
 Then, take a balloon or two (helium-filled) and let it go to watch it float into the air.
 Explain that today we are going to see someone who never had to die, but went straight to heaven!
 It was Elijah!
 (If you have already discussed Elijah, this can be the final follow up).